Level 4, 18 North Tce, Adelaide SA

 We recommend that you allow an hour for the initial consultation.
 Please keep this in mind when organising parking so that you don’t feel the need to rush.

 There is a lot of information to take in after your first consultation.
-We encourage our patients to go home and discuss their procedure with loved ones and come back for a second visit.
+We encourage patients to go home and discuss their procedure with loved ones and come back for a second visit.
 We find many patients have additional questions and this second visit also allows you to discuss expectations for surgery and confirm the peri-operative plan, so you feel confident and fully informed about your procedure.

 Before your procedure